sobolev-alexey/code-challenge-frontend-developer/README.md

 ## Quiz Game Coding Challenge

+##### Position: Software Engineer
+We really appreciate your time and effort working on this home task as part of our interview process.
+It is meant for you to demonstrate your skills as well as get a taste of what we are looking for and what your job at IOTA Foundation will get you in.

+Please do not share this task with anyone or make it public in any way.
+We encourage you to contact us if you have any questions, by replying to the email.

 ### Overview
 Your challenge is to create a 10 question, true or false, quiz app in React. **You should not just implement the most basic solution.
 This is a chance to show off your abilities and impress.**